 Matching food and wine is our favourite game.
 For us, it is a form of art based on science (promise, we will not go into this) mixed together to elevate your dining experience to new heights.
-Food and wine can be best friends or worst enemies, depending on how you combine them together.
-A joke in the wine world is this: Why do marriages often end with a divorce?
+Greek dishes and Greek wine can be best friends or worst enemies, depending on how you combine them together.
+A joke in the wine world is this: Why do marriages often end up in divorce?
 Because newly-weds serve at their wedding champagne and cake – one of the most incompatible matches ever.

 How to master food and wine pairing

-The main concept behind pairing is that each element in food and wine interacts with each other, and together, as a perfect match, they multiply each other’s tastes, qualities and textures, sending your taste buds to heaven!
+The main concept behind pairing is that each element of food and wine interacts with one another, and together, as a perfect match, they multiply each other’s tastes, qualities and textures, sending your taste buds to heaven!
 They even bring to light new traits, otherwise hidden if consumed separately.

 No one would argue that liking or not a specific combination of wine and food is a matter of personal taste.
 Nevertheless, there are a few suggestions to follow if you’d like to embark on a delicious journey of contrast and harmony:

 - Same “weight”: try to find each other’s balanced match.
 For a hearty meal better choose a full-bodied wine.
 Such wine for a light meal would be overwhelming, so it needs a more delicate wine on its side.

 - Contrast can be as delightful as harmony.
 For example, when we prepare fatty foods.
 A full-bodied Chardonnay lives up to the richness of a creamy, white sauce.
 A Champagne on the other had, full of acidity and bubbles, will cut through the thickness of the cream and refresh your palate.

 - Create a progressive wine pairing menu.
 Start with subtle tastes to wake up your taste buds and continue gradually, reaching the peak with the main dish and wine combination, and finishing off nicely with dessert paired with sweet wine.